hmjahid/hmjahid/README.md

 ### Hi there 👋

+I am Md Jahid Hasan a front-end developer.
+I am a detail-oriented and result-oriented person.
+I love my duties and responsibilities.
+I highly focus on my job.
+I am a quick learner and love coding.
+I love designing and developing Frond-End of amazing websites in Linux environment.
+I am keen to learn new technology.
 <!--
 **hmjahid/hmjahid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.